CodeYourFuture/immersive-go-course/projects/buggy-app/README.md

 ## Learning objectives:

-- How can we quickly read, understand and fix existing application code?
+- Read, understand and fix existing application code
+- Interpret architecture diagrams to debug an existing application
+- Interpret database specifications to debug an existing application
-- How do we QA running code by thinking about security, edge cases and performance?
+- QA running code by thinking about security, edge cases and performance
-- How do we ensure safe data access with authentication & authorisation?
+- Ensure safe data access with authentication & authorisation
-- What are some common architectures for services in tech companies?
+- Describe some common architectures for services in tech companies
+- Report your findings to a technical colleague

 ## Project